Flixbox/songseeker-card-generator/README.md

 - `--qr-padding-px <int>`: Override the QR code quiet zone (white border) in pixels.
 QR spec recommends ~4 modules (~40px with default settings).
 Reducing too much may impact scan reliability.
 - `--shrink-front <percent>`: Shrink percentage for the front (QR) content area.
 Example: `10` makes content 10% smaller (90% of original inner area).
 - `--shrink-back <percent>`: Shrink percentage for the back (text) content area.
 Example: `15` makes content 15% smaller.
+- `--fix-links`: (Slow, ~5 seconds per link) Automatically pulls up each YouTube link to verify that the video exists.
+Replaces the QR code with the first live search result if the given link isn't a valid video.

 ### Example